wyattmunson/semver-plugin/README.md

 This is a Harness PAT or SAT Token.

-- **SET TO**: Harness PAT or SAT in plaintext.
+- **SET TO**: Unencoded Harness PAT or SAT.
 The script will URL encode the values for you.
+- Use when Harness Code is the SCM Provider.
+This can also be used for a generic git token.
 - If this is provided, no other `_TOKEN` or `GITHUB_CREDENTIALS` variable should be set
-- Use when Harness Code is the SCM Provider

 #### `HARNESS_USERNAME`

 The Harness username for the user or service account.

-- **SET TO**: Harness username plaintext.
-The script will URL encode the values for you.
+- **SET TO**: Unencoded Harness username.
+- Use when Harness Code is the SCM Provider.
+This can also be used for a generic git username.
-- If `HARNESS_TOKEN` is used, this variable must be set.
+- If `HARNESS_TOKEN` is used, this variable **must** be set.
-- Use when Harness Code is the SCM Provider

 #### `GIT_CREDENTIALS`

 Generic git credentials provided in the format `USERNAME:PASSWORD`.

 - **SET TO**: a partially URL encoded string (`<url_encoded_username>:<url_encoded_password>`).
-  - The username and password should each individually be URL encoded, meaning the `:` separating the two is not URL encoded.
+  - The username and password should each individually be URL encoded, meaning the `:` separating the two is **not** URL encoded.
   - The script will **not** make the URL encoding for you.
 - If this is provided, no other `_TOKEN` variable should be set